KostasLoukas/2D_Platformer_Game_with_Unity/README.md

 This a 2D Platformer game created with Unity 2019.
 The project contains the compiled game as well as the solution that can be imported into Unity.
 The executable file is in the /Builds/Windows/x64/Alien Invasion x64/ folder.

+The game features a main menu, a main level (where the player battles against the alien invasion), an upgrade menu (where the player can upgrade his health and speed attributes), a game over screen when player's lives reach zero and a end game menu which appears when the player has successfully gone through the three waves of the invasion.

+This project was created by

 All assets included are Free-To-Use for any commercial or other use.

 ![Windows Screenshot 2022 08 25 - 19 11 50 06](https://user-images.githubusercontent.com/105225491/186716496-fe7428aa-67d2-4890-bec6-0557b2037319.png)